aaron-grau/curic/sql/projects/aa_questions/README.md

 Go back and write specs for your queries using your rspec knowledge from W2D3.
 If you need a refresher on rspec refer to [the readings for that day][rspec-readings].
-In addition to testing for the correct query output also test the number of times your query hits the database.

 [rspec-readings]: https://github.com/appacademy/curriculum/blob/master/ruby/README.md#w2d3